 Top Destinations in Eastern Europe: Belgrade, Brasov, Bucharest, Budva, Chisinau, Kiev, Minsk, Moscow, Odessa, Ohrid, Pristina, Sarajevo, Skopje, Sofia, St. Petersburg, Tirana

 Russia cracks more travel bucket lists than you can imagine, and yet, so few ever manage to sneak a peek inside the walls of Kremlin or hop into the ice-cold waters of Lake Baikal.
 Why?
-The short answer: it's a huge pain in the ass.
-But, really, when all that stands between you sitting on the couch and wandering the streets of St Petersburg alongside the ghosts of Dostoyevsky and Gogol is a monolithic Kafkaesque bureaucratic nightmare, why not just confront the beast?
-To win this David vs …
+The short and slightly vulgar answer: It's a huge pain in the ass.
+But, really, when all that stands between you sitting on the couch and wandering the streets of St Petersburg alongside the ghosts of Dostoyevsky and Gogol is a monolithic Kafkaesque bureaucratic nightmare, why not just confront the beast? …